rstudio/rsconnect/guide/guide.md

 Go to [my.shinyapps.io](https://my.shinyapps.io) and click "Sign In".
 You will be prompted to signin using your Google Account.
-The first time you signin, you will be prompted to create an account.
+The first time you signin, you will be prompted to setup your account.
 The account name will be used as the domain name for all your applications.
 Account names must be between 4 and 63 characters and can only contain letters, numbers and dashes (-).
 Additionally, account names may not begin with a number or a dash or end with a dash (see [RFC 952](http://tools.ietf.org/html/rfc952)).
 Some account names may